monandszy/project-base/README.md

 # Project Base

+**Written:** 2024.06 - 2024.08

-The root repository for my Java projects, created between June 2024 and August 2024.
-It aggregates configurations and functions as shared container volume storage.
+The root repository for my Java projects, it aggregates gradle, git and docker configurations.
-Each module has its own repository, with unique versions and selective dependency implementation.

-### Usage Idea

-This project enables you to maintain multiple Spring applications and seamlessly deploy them on a home server.
+The idea is to maintain multiple Spring applications and seamlessly deploy them on a home server
-It works, but all of this is still pretty much in the experimental stage, so don't get too attached.
+Each module has its own repository, with unique versions and dependencies.
+It works, but all of this is still in the experimental stage, so don't get too attached.

 ### Current Docker Networks